top of page

 Dr. Huynh’s musical journey began in Vietnam, where she made her orchestral debut at thirteen with the Ho Chi Minh City Conservatory Symphony Orchestra.
 She earned her Bachelor of Arts in Music and Biology from Eastern Nazarene College before moving on to complete her Master of Music degree at the University of Denver with Steven Mayer.
 She later earned her Doctor of Musical Arts degree in Piano Performance from SUNY Stony Brook, studying with the renowned Gilbert Kalish, and was awarded the Ackerman Prize for Excellence in Graduate Studies (Performance).

-When not teaching or performing, she enjoys exploring new cafés with her husband and their 9-month-old daughter.
+When not teaching or performing, she enjoys exploring new cafés with her husband and their 1-year-old daughter.

 ABOUT ME!